allelbhagya/anomaly/README.md

 2. if the distance between to and from is too high, then high cost is okay, and no anomaly here

-help me write a neural network model for this if a pair of "to" "from" and "cost" are anomaly or not from,to,cost
+if a pair of "to" "from" and "cost" are anomaly or not from,to,cost
 721,445,0.79